turingschool/backend-curriculum-site/module1/lessons/how_testing_works.markdown

 - Do the walls create rooms?
 - Does it have a kitchen? a bedroom? a bathroom? a living room?

+Where do our tests live?
+- Tests will all live in their own `test` directory
+- Source code all lives in a siblibg `lib` directory
+- Test files should reflect the class it's testing with `_test` appended to the file name

 #### Practice

 Work with a partner.
 What testing questions could you ask to verify that the following models have been created appropriately?